 If the geography as I've presented it confuses you, take a look at the map below.
 You'll find the Circus Maximus just off the hill to the north east side, which separates the Aventine from the Palatine.

 The Aventino is blessed with some highly-rated places to stay.
 It's quiet and might be a bit less expensive than other Rome lodging for the same quality.
-The Hotel Sant'Anselmo sits across from the Basilica of Sant'Anselmo; the facade with the flags is shown to the right.
+The Hotel Sant'Anselmo sits across from the Basilica of Sant'Anselmo; the facade with the flags is shown to the left.
 It was converted from a private villa, and the historic plaque out in front reminds us that "surely the most outstanding room is the converted shed of the villa's gardener, whose ceiling is dotted with luminous LEDs, which makes it look like the sky on an unforgettable Roman night on the most romantic hill of them all, l'Aventino."